SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 16 October 2024 - Enhancement - Catalog - Description styling [ID 40965]

-​Catalog description alerts now matches the styling of [docs.dataminer.services](https://docs.dataminer.services).
-The current supported types are caution, important, note, tip and warning.
+The styling of alerts in ​Catalog descriptions has been adjusted so it matches the styling of [docs.dataminer.services](https://docs.dataminer.services).
+The currently supported alert types are caution, important, note, tip, and warning.

-#### 16 October 2024 - Enhancement - Catalog - Design [ID 40965]
+#### 16 October 2024 - Enhancement - Catalog - Design improvements [ID 40965]

-Redesigned the card layout to be more concise.
-Updated the detail page header section to match the new card design.
+The card layout in the Catalog has been redesigned to be more concise.
+The detail page header section, search results, and home page sections have been updated to match the new card design.
-Updated the search results to match new card layout Updated home page sections to match new card layout

 #### 16 October 2024 - Fix - Sharing - Missing emails [ID 41110]